 - 1-year crash replacement warranty

 Giro Montaro MIPS

 Giro holds a special place in the pantheon of bike helmet progress, having pioneered the lightweight foam shell that met safety standards while offering improved ventilation and comfort.
-The Giro Montaro carries this legacy forward, with the added benefits of expanded side and rear coverage, front-facing goggle integration via strap grippers on back of the helmet, visor adjustment, and camera or headlamp mount integration with breakaway in the event of a crash.
+The Giro Montaro carries this legacy forward, with the added benefits of expanded side and rear coverage, front-facing goggle integration via strap grippers on the back of the helmet, visor adjustment, and camera or headlamp mount integration with a breakaway in the event of a crash.
 Giro also is an enthusiastic supporter of MIPS and offers a wider size range than most, with options from XS to XL, plus toddler and youth sizing.

 - Lots of sizes

 - Hot on really hot days

 For shoppers on a budget, the IXS TrailRS Evo offers a great price-to-features ratio.
 It provides versatile fit through a lightweight and flexible internal cradle and a micro-disc rear dial, and the sturdy visor will fold out of the way in a crash.
 Lack of MIPS keeps the price down, but IXS meets European and American safety standards and believes molding its foam inner shell directly to the outer hard shell provides optimal safety.